-It is found from surface to 100 m deep in the Atlantic Ocean down to Cape Verdes, in the English Channel and the Mediterranean Sea.
+Sphaerechinus granularis is found from surface to 100 m deep in the Atlantic Ocean down to Cape Verdes, in the English Channel and the Mediterranean Sea.

-(source : European Register of Marine Species)
+Source : World Register of Marine Species

-Tube foot : Tube-shaped element ending by a sucker-disc used to attach to subtratum or to bring food particles into the mouth.
+Tube foot : tube-shaped element ending by a sucker-disc used to attach to subtratum or to bring food particles into the mouth.

-Pedicellariae : Minute jawed elements of sea urchins and starfish used to clean body surface and as defensive means.
+Pedicellariae : minute jawed elements of sea urchins and starfish used to clean body surface and as defensive means.

-Text : Anne Bay-Nouailhat © 2005 -2017.
+Text : Anne Bay-Nouailhat © 2005 - 2022.